savarin/rateflask/README.md

 to beat the average return in a statistically reliable way.

-The graph below shows the improvement in rate of return with an active selection strategy based on the model, compared to choosing a loan of a specified sub-grade at random.
+The graph below shows the improvement in rate of return with an active selection strategy based on the model, compared to choosing a loan of at random.
 The active selection strategy involves using the model to generate the predicted rate of return, ranking the loans and identifying the top quartile.
 The bottom quartile is also included in the graph for illustrative purposes.

 ![][quartile]